 Twelve years ago, my husband and I refused to retire and chose to repurpose our lives instead.
 We shifted from business owners to working for paychecks and shedding the load of business responsibilities.
 Then just five years ago God interrupted our pleasant lives with what seemed like an impossible proposition.
 There was a sudden urgency to publish a “children’s” book.

 Others encouraged me.
-However, the pressures of full time work, ministry obigations, and family life squeezed the majority of my time and energy.
+However, the pressures of full time work, ministry obligations, and family life squeezed the majority of my time and energy.
 Eventually, I resigned from work to give writing and publishing complete focus.
 After jumping into the deep waters of unknown outcomes, persevering through disappointments, frustrations, and many tears, Olivia & Me was published in 2017.

 What a journey!
 It was like running a marathon without training.
-Whether stubbornness, frugality, or simply the quest to learn, determination ultimately pushed me into the diverse and “techy” processes involved in website development, writing, formating, book design for interior copy, graphic design for covers, coordinating with printers, and forming marketing strategies.
+Whether stubbornness, frugality, or simply the quest to learn, determination ultimately pushed me into the diverse and “techy” processes involved in website development, writing, formatting, book design for interior copy, graphic design for covers, coordinating with printers, and forming marketing strategies.

 Now just five years later, the eighth book, Great and Awesome God is in the publishing queue.
 When we are willing to give God our “Yes, Lord!” anything is possible!